 Swimming and ice skating are prohibited on ponds, drains and the Red Cedar River.

 Reservations for pavilion or athletic field use may be arranged by calling the Meridian Township Parks and Recreation Office at 517.853.4600.

 Is there going to be a dog park?

 We are pleased to report that plans are moving forward for a dog park in Central Park across from the Meridian Mall.
 Areas are planned for both large and small dogs.
 We also received a grant for a paved pathway/boardwalk that will run east and west from the Farmers’ Market pavilion to Central Park south to provide paved access to the off-leash area.
-Work on the dog park site will begin Spring 2018.
+Work on the dog park site began in Spring 2019.